 lifestyle include, but are not limited to:

-Early testing and detection of
+Early testing and

 A physician who is knowledgeable

 preferably a pulmonary specialist

 Following your medication